 Other measures undertaken by CIMA to assist the financial services industry thus far include extensions for filing regulatory returns, waived fees for such filing extensions and acceptance of alternatives for notarised documents.

 On 21 April 2020, CIMA also issued an advisory to assist regulated entities with AML/CFT compliance during COVID-19.
-It includes helpful guidance on matters such as possible threats and vulnerabilities and how entities may verify information (both at the time of establishing relationship or as a part of ongoing customer due diligence) whilst observing curfew, social distancing or self-isolation.
+It included helpful guidance on matters such as possible threats and vulnerabilities and how entities may verify information (both at the time of establishing relationship or as a part of ongoing customer due diligence) whilst observing curfew, social distancing or self-isolation.

 In keeping with the overall uptick in cybercrime during COVID-19, on 2 June 2020 CIMA warned of fraudulent emails in circulation purporting to be from CIMA.
 The emails contain the subject “CIMA – Due Diligence & Questionnaire Request”.
 Recipients are advised not to click on any links or attachments within such emails.
 Further details are set forth in the notice attached here.